NASA promises an 'exciting new' moon announcement: Start time, how to listen, and what it could be

 We'll have to wait for the announcement to get all the juicy details, but there are some topics it probably isn't about.
 Despite some entertaining speculation on social media, don't expect any bombshells about alien life or cheese.

-Discuss: NASA has 'exciting new' moon announcement: How to listen and what it could be
+Discuss: NASA teases 'exciting new' moon discovery: How to listen and what it could be

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.